This is the first post in our series on data security in Tableau.

 As a Tableau Server admin or site admin, we can solve this problem by implementing row-level security on our reports.
 By implementing these filters, we can control what users see based on their username or a group they are assigned to within the server.
 This alleviates the need to build multiple reports or data sources.
 In this tutorial, I will show you how to implement row-level security on individual users and a group of users.
 As a bonus, I will also walk you through how to set it up so that it is dynamic when new data is loaded.

-How to Set Row-Level Security on Individual Users in Tableau
+Row-Level Security for Individual Users

 To begin I pulled a workbook from an old blog of mine titled How to Sort by Multiple Data Types which you can download by clicking the link.
 This workbook is connected to the Sample-Superstore dataset and is setup perfectly to demonstrate row-level security.
 Here is the current table: